MY CHILD NEEDS HELP

 EIS helps with basic needs items for children five and under.
 We focus on formula, food, diapers, clothing, and other baby’s and children’s items.

 EIS helps families up to four times a year.
-Basic needs visits must be at least two weeks apart.
-Clothing visits are counted separately and are available once per season.
+Visits must be at least two weeks apart.

 - Photo ID for the Parent